|Qigong & tai chi|

 In order to explain, you must dismantle things, give examples, illustrate and demonstrate.
 You need to answer questions and to re-consider your own perceptions.

-Sifu Waller has never had an assistant instructor.
+Sifu Waller has never had a teaching assistant.

 Mark is an extremely successful high school mathematics teacher.
 When we